Stunning Before & After Photos

 Blepharoplasty is an outpatient procedure, which means you will be able to go home right after your surgery.
 An upper lid blepharoplasty alone can be done under local anesthesia, but it is often combined with other procedures that would necessitate general anethesia.

 The procedure itself begins with the administration of anesthesia, whether local or general.
 Once you are anesthetized, the necessary incisions will be made.
-All eyelid surgeries are different and will depend on the unique situations of the individual.
+All Houston eyelid surgery are different and will depend on the unique situations of the individual.